calypso821/webgl2-graphics/README.md

-# WebGL2 Graphics
+# WebGL2 Graphics Framework

-A simple graphics engine built from scratch using WebGL2 and JavaScript.
+A simple graphics framework built from scratch using WebGL2 and JavaScript.

 <img src="res/lights.gif" width="850"/>